-Form a big circle with everyone standing.
-The teacher will say a word (example: potato) and throw a ball at the student who says the first letter, then to a second student, etc. If a student gets the letter wrong, they have to sit on the ground and the teacher will start over.
-The last student standing wins.
+- Form a big circle with everyone standing. - The teacher will say a word (example: potato) and throw a ball at the student who then says the first letter and passes the ball to a second student, etc. - If a student gets the letter wrong, they have to sit on the ground and the teacher will start over. - The last student standing wins.